ImtiazVision/Java/Notes.md

 ### Constructor :

 **Constructor** : is used to create a class object.
 It is a particular method that describes the processes that are taken when a class instance is generated in the application.
+The name of a constructor must be the same as the name of its class.